 Staying safe and protecting others

-Strict regulations have been imposed to try and suppress the spread of the virus, and especially of the new strain of the virus.
-The main rules and guidance for families are outlined below.
+Strict regulations have been imposed to try and suppress the spread of the virus, and of any new strains of the virus.

 Physical distancing and other health measures